SumoLogic/sumologic-documentation/docs/alerts/monitors/index.md

 6. (Optional) **Additional Settings**
    * **Alert Name**: Alert Name allows you to customize the name that appears on the Alert Page.
 By default, the Alert name is the monitor name, but you may want to create a custom name based on your use case.
-You can include any of the available alert variables, except `{{AlertName}}`, `{{AlertResponseURL}}`, and `{{ResultsJson}}`, in the name such as the type of monitor or trigger condition.
+You can include any of the available alert variables, except `{{AlertName}}`, `Playbook`, `{{AlertResponseURL}}`, and `{{ResultsJson}}`, in the name such as the type of monitor or trigger condition.
 You can check the alert variables list for details.
       * Example: `{{Resultsjson.Env}}` - High CPU.
 This alert will produce an Alert with the name like PROD - High CPU.
 Here we are assuming that there is a field name Env in underlying data that has a value of "PROD".
    * **Evaluation Delay**: Collection delays may occur due to your environment and it takes a couple of minutes for data to be processed into Sumo Logic.
 Since Monitors run on data from the most current time period, it's possible for Monitors to evaluate against incomplete data.
 As a result, Monitors can generate false positives or negatives that can cause confusion.
 Set an evaluation delay in seconds to delay the evaluation of a Monitor, so it doesn't look at the most current time (where data can be incomplete) and instead looks at an older period of time, where you have more complete data.<br/> ![additional settings evaluation delay.png](/img/monitors/additional-settings-evaluation-delay.png)